krasimir/fabrico/README.md

 # Fabrico

-Fabrico is a PHP micro framework.
+## Fabrico is very small PHP micro framework.

 It's purpose is to provide really basic functionalities for building web applications.
-Initially, there is only one file that you have to include - fabrico.php.
+Actually, there is only one file that you have to include - fabrico.php.
 It contains two classes:

   - loader - injects the needed modules
   - package manager - downloads modules from GitHub